sallyene01/CAPSTONE-PROJECT/README.md

   6. Total Rvenue per product: To determine the product with the highest revenue
   7. Total Purchase Amount By Customer; To find the top 5 customers by the total purchase amount
   8. Percentage of Total Sales by Region; To calculate the percentage of total sales contributed by each region.
+  9. Product By Order date; To identify products with no sales in the last quarter.

      ## KEY METRICS